tlevine/dada.pink/disseminate/tu-delft.rst

     A. A certified copy* of your original academic degree (or degrees) in the original language.

+I emailed the international admissions for further clarification.

+    Dear Student,

+    Thank you for your email.

+    When applying you may provide a photocopy of it.
+    You need to bring the original ones, after getting admitted, when coming to Delft.

+    Kind regards,

 I have had my father `scan my diploma <Diploma.pdf>`_.
 I will print it out and enclose it.

 2)